-A mental disorder characterized by low self-esteem combined with an all-encompassing low mood as well as a loss of interest in normally enjoyable activities is known as major depressive disorder (MDD).
+A mental disorder characterized by low self-esteem combined with an all-encompassing low mood.
+Additionally, a loss of interest in normally enjoyable activities is another characteristic of major depressive disorder (MDD).
 Fortunately, there are effective major depressive disorder treatments available for those living with MDD.

-MDD is a disabling condition that adversely affecting a person’s family, work, sleeping and eating habits.
-In the United States alone, close to 4% of people suffering with MDD commit suicide and it is reported that 60% of people who commit suicide are suffering from depression or another mood disorder.
+MDD is a disabling condition that adversely affecting a person’s family, work, sleeping, and eating habits.
+In the United States alone, close to 4% of people suffering from MDD commit suicide and it is reported that 60% of people who commit suicide are suffering from depression or another mood disorder.

 Treatable with psychotherapy, usually on an outpatient basis, most depressive episodes resolve over time.
-Studies show that 80% of those suffering from their first MDD episode will suffer from at least 1 more during their life, with an average of 4 episodes during their lifetime.
+Studies show that 80% of those suffering from an MDD episode will suffer from at least 1 more during their life.
+And, have an average of 4 episodes during their lifetime.